 Collaborations

-Research in our lab is performed in collaboration with the lab of Drs.
-Jeffrey S. Kieft, Kirk C. Hansen, and Beat Vögeli at the University of Colorado School of Medicine.
 We are always open to new collaborations to foster a rich experience for our undergraduates as well as continue exciting research.
 Please contact us if you are interested in a joint project!